Destinations Career Academy

 What is Destinations?

-The Destinations Career Academy at CASC is a full-time, accredited, tuition-free online program that combines traditional high school courses with industry-relevant, career-focused electives—giving students a jump-start on real-world skills they’ll need for college, career, or both.
+The Destinations Career Academy at CASC is a full-time, accredited, tuition-free online program that combines traditional academics with industry-relevant, career-focused electives—giving students a jump-start on real-world skills they’ll need for college, career, or both.
 While working toward their high school diplomas, students can choose from a variety of courses in these high-demand career fields: Business, Health and Human Services, and Information Technology.
 South Carolina-certified teachers provide live online instruction and tailor teaching to student needs.
 Students can participate in career-oriented clubs, gain workplace skills, and prepare to take industry-recognized certification exams in their chosen career path upon graduation.*

 Career-focused courses are based on the knowledge and skills required for each career pathway in the following in-demand career areas:

 - Business: Careers in finance, marketing and planning, organizing, directing, and evaluating business functions essential to efficient and productive business operations.
 Learn more about Business.

 - Health and Human Services: Careers in teaching and training that apply communication skills with students, parents, and other groups to enhance learning.
 Learn more about Health and Human Services.

 - Information Technology (IT): Building linkages in IT occupations for entry level,